OffchainLabs/arbitrum-sdk/README.md

 ### Network Configuration

-The SDK comes pre-configured for Arbitrum Mainnet and Sepolia testnet, along with their Ethereum counterparts.
-Custom Arbitrum instances can be registered using the networks functionality, which is crucial for utilizing other SDK features.
+The SDK comes pre-configured for Arbitrum Mainnet and Sepolia testnet, along with their Arbitrum counterparts.
+Custom Arbitrum instances can be registered using `registerCustomArbitrumNetwork`, which is required before utilizing other SDK features.

 ## Usage